Labs for this course consist of two parts:

 Please try to work on the Matlab portion of labs on your own.
 It is fine to get help from group members, but the Matlab exercises are relatively lightweight and designed to build basic skills in Matlab that are useful for audio creation and development so they’re in your toolbox before the final project.
-If you have experience with Matlab, most of the exercises should be fairly straightforward.
-If you don’t, that’s ok, but you will get the most out of them if you are able to complete them by yourself.
 As with any aspect of the course, feel free to ask for help in office hours.

 Completed labs must be submitted through Canvas.